WICG/html-in-canvas/README.md

 * **Transforms:** The canvas's current transformation matrix is applied when drawing into the canvas.
 CSS transforms on the source `element` are **ignored** for drawing (but continue to affect hit testing/accessibility, see below).
 * **Clipping:** Overflowing content (both layout and ink overflow) is clipped to the element's border box.
 * **Sizing:** The optional `width`/`height` arguments specify a destination rect in canvas coordinates.
 If omitted, the `width`/`height` arguments default to sizing the element so that it has the same on-screen size and proportion in canvas coordinates as it does outside the canvas.
-* Pixel Readback: If canvas pixels are synchronously read back (e.g., via `getImageData`) before the element is shown to the user, placeholders will appear blank.
+* **Pixel Readback:** The placeholders are replaced by the rendering of elements after [updating rendering](https://html.spec.whatwg.org/#update-the-rendering).
+If canvas pixels are synchronously read back (e.g., via `getImageData()`) before the element's rendering is updated, placeholders will appear blank.

 **WebGL/WebGPU Support:**
 Similar methods are added for 3D contexts: `WebGLRenderingContext.texElementImage2D` and `copyElementImageToTexture`.